 not enlightened yet

-just a bit more effort
+just a little more effort

 Suryacitta and his blind dog Bankei on the beach in the north of England

-What's not a thought?
+Q, What's not a thought?

 Seeking is the Problem